dmitru/personal-blog/content/blog/blog-with-gatsby/index.md

 description: "Exploring my motivation for writing and starting this blog"
 ---

+## Intro

 Hi, I'm Dmitry – nice to meet you!
-Read [my story](/about) if you'd like to know me better.
+If you'd like to know me better, read [about me](/about).

-> TODO: write that story

-In this first Quick Bit, I'm exploring my motivation for writing and starting this blog.
+In this first post, I'm exploring my motivation for writing and starting this blog.

 The thing is, I've been drawn to writing for a while, and finally with a helpful motivation kick from [Blogging for devs](http://bloggingfordevs.com/) I got down to it.

-To start, I decided to go with a short-form series of "Quick Bits", where I expect to write about my personal journey in the world of tech, web, making and maybe a few other related topics.
-Some of this stuff may get personal and opinionated – that's by design.
+To start, I decided to go with a short-form journal format.
+I expect to write about my personal journey in the world of tech, web, making and maybe a few other related topics.

+Some of this stuff may get personal and opinionated – that's by design!

-So why write?
+## So why write?

 In writing, I can see a lot of value for my long-term personal growth: